Lincoln-developer/simple-python-subset-interpreter/CONTRIBUTING.md

 - Use pytest or the appropriate testing framework recommended by the project.

 ## Reporting Issues
-If you encounter any bugs or have suggestions for improvement, please open an issue in the repository with:
+- If you encounter any bugs or have suggestions for improvement, please open an issue in the repository with:

     - A clear description of the issue.
     - Steps to reproduce the bug (if applicable).
     - Any relevant logs or screenshots.

 ## Code of Conduct
-By participating in this project, you agree to abide by the `[Code of Conduct](./CODE_OF_CONDUCT.md)`.
+By participating in this project, you agree to abide by the [Code of Conduct](./CODE_OF_CONDUCT.md).

 ## License
-All contributions will be subject to the terms of the `[MIT License](./LICENSE)`.
+- All contributions will be subject to the terms of the [MIT License](./LICENSE).

 ## Acknowledgements
-We are grateful for the efforts of all contributors!
+- We are grateful for the efforts of all contributors!
 Your contributions help make this project better and more useful for everyone.

 **Thank you for contributing! 🚀🐍**